praekeltfoundation/docker-django-bootstrap/README.md

 Images are available on [Docker Hub](https://hub.docker.com/r/praekeltfoundation/django-bootstrap/).
 See [Choosing an image tag](#choosing-an-image-tag).
 All images are tested using [Seaworthy](https://github.com/praekeltfoundation/seaworthy) before release.

+For more background on running Django in Docker containers, see [this talk](https://www.youtube.com/watch?v=T2hooQzvurQ) ([slides](https://speakerdeck.com/jayh5/deploying-django-web-applications-in-docker-containers)) from PyConZA 2017.

 ## Index
 1. [Usage](#usage)
   1. [Step 1: Get your Django project in shape](#step-1-get-your-django-project-in-shape)